vishaltak/gitlab-development-kit/doc/howto/auto_devops/index.md

 Once created, run `gdk reconfigure` to apply the configuration.

-This script will create all necessary configuration for one to run Auto DevOps locally.
+This script creates all necessary configuration for one to run Auto DevOps locally.
 Including assigning two random ports for GitLab instance and GitLab Registry.
 It's important that these ports are randomized so we avoid colliding two developers with the same ports.

-After the script finishes, it will inform you of the `GitLab` and `Registry` URLs.
+After the script finishes, it informs you of the `GitLab` and `Registry` URLs.
 For example:

 ```shell
 *********************************************